Vamsi4040/Data-Science-Journey/README.md

    - Implemented algorithms such as Logistic Regression, Random Forest, and XGBoost.
    - Explored feature importance to highlight key indicators of insolvency risk.

-2. **Emotion Analysis in Mental Health (NLP)**
-   - Designed and implemented an NLP-based system to detect depression from social media text.
-   - Utilized models like CNN-LSTM, BERT, and DistilBERT to classify sentiments.
-   - Improved mental health analysis through sentiment classification and real-time inference.

 <div class="project-card">